guardian/prosemirror-elements/README.md

 ## 2. Getting Started

-This section provide instructions for setting up and contributing to the plugin code, for integration it into consuming code see the [Quick-Start Guide](./docs/quick-start.md) .
+This section provides instructions for setting up and contributing to the plugin code.
+For integrating it into consuming code, see the [Quick-Start Guide](./docs/quick-start.md).

 ### Setup